hzFishy/UnrealNotes/content/Unreal Engine/GAS/Types/Gameplay Effect.md

 ## Periodic execution
 See `UAbilitySystemComponent::ExecutePeriodicEffect` and `FActiveGameplayEffectsContainer::ExecutePeriodicGameplayEffect`.

+# Stacking
+When calling `UAbilitySystemComponent::ApplyGameplayEffectSpecToTarget` or `UAbilitySystemComponent::ApplyGameplayEffectSpecToSelf` it will eventually call `FActiveGameplayEffectsContainer::ApplyGameplayEffectSpec` which will try to find a stackable effect with `FActiveGameplayEffectsContainer::FindStackableActiveGameplayEffect`.

+This means that the returned `FActiveGameplayEffectHandle` will be pointing to the already applied GE if it was stacked, otherwise its a "new" handle pointing to a "new" active GE.

 # Miscs
 See `UGameplayEffectCreationMenu` to add custom menu entries in the Content Browser for your gameplay effects.